Refinitiv/Real-Time-SDK/Java/README.md

 - CPUs must have high resolution timer frequencies greater than 1GHz.

 #### Supported Java Version
-The Refinitiv Real-Time-SDK supports Oracle JDK 1.8, 1.11 & 1.17, OpenJDK 1.8, 1.11 & 1.17, Amazon Corretto 8 & 11.
+The Refinitiv Real-Time-SDK supports 1.11 & 1.17, OpenJDK 1.11 & 1.17, Amazon Corretto 11.

-**IMPORTANT NOTE** Starting with Q3 2023, with version RTSDK-2.1.2.L1, RTSDK drop support for OpenJDK/JDK 1.8.
+**IMPORTANT NOTE** Starting with Q3 2023, with version RTSDK-2.1.2.L1, RTSDK drops support for OpenJDK/JDK 1.8 and RTSDK Jars are built with Open JDK 1.11.
 Please plan to upgrade your JDK version.

 NOTE: RRT Viewer requires JavaFX which is bundled with open/JDK 1.11, and Amazon Corretto.
 JavaFX must be explicitly downloaded if using open/JDK 1.8.